How Much Does Paying Off a Car Loan Help Credit

 Does a background check include a hard credit check?

-No. A background check with credit check involves a soft inquiry, so it won’t affect your credit score.
+No. A background check with a credit check involves a soft inquiry, so it won’t affect your credit score.

 What causes a red flag on a background check?